 Gentle sleep training is a group of safe, behavior-based sleep training methods that focus on helping a child learn to sleep with minimal or no crying.
-Parents are free to comfort their child as much (or little) as desired.
+Parents are free to comfort their children as much (or little) as desired.
 Gentle sleep training can be successfully completed within several weeks.

-Because gentle sleep training can accommodate any level of parental comforting of a child, there’s a lot to know about this particular sleep training method.
+Because gentle sleep training can accommodate any level of parental comfort of a child, there’s a lot to know about this particular sleep training method.
 So let’s dive in and learn more about all of the options and ways to personalize gentle sleep training.

 What are the Gentle Methods of Sleep Training?